Campus Theme: Bridging Chasms

 Amory Lovins has been creatively and effectively working on energy issues since the 1960s.
 In 1982 he co-founded the Rocky Mountain Institute to accelerate bridging the transition to clean energy.

-- Zoom lecture followed by Q&A, 7 p.m.
-Check back for registration details.
+- Register for Zoom lecture followed by Q&A, 7 p.m.

 Presented in collaboration with Zoe Strecker’s Bingham-Young Professorship project, “Crucial Terrain,” and President Brien Lewis

 David Wallace-Wells, author of “The Uninhabitable Earth,” will give a public lecture at 7 p.m. in Haggin Auditorium.
 “It’s worse, much worse, than you think.”
 So begins “The Uninhabitable Earth.”
 Wallace-Wells will help the Transylvania community make the unprecedented leap of imagination he believes is necessary to reckon with life in a world seriously altered by climate change.

 Presented in collaboration with professor Zoé Strecker’s Bingham-Young Professorship project, “Crucial Terrain,” and the Hazelrigg-Humanities Endowment

 February 23: Nisha Anand